hakant/hakant.github.io/source/_posts/2015-05-02-devintersection-and-anglebrackets-in-phoenix.markdown

 ## What's going to happen there

-DevIntersection has a number of tracks which they call "intersections":
+DevIntersection has a number of tracks which are called "intersections":

 ![DevIntersection Tracks](/assets/AngleBrackets_DevIntersection/devintersection_tracks.png)

 ASP.NET, Visual Studio and Azure intersections are grouped together since they're highly related to each other.
-This group of tracks will be my main interest in Phonenix together with the bonus open web event: [anglebrackets](https://anglebrackets.org/).
+This group of tracks will be my main interest in Phoenix together with the bonus open web event: [anglebrackets](https://anglebrackets.org/).

-An exciting aspect of DevIntersection 2015 is that it's the first conference after [Build 2015](http://channel9.msdn.com/Events/Build/2015) event in which Microsoft made [a number of big announcements](http://venturebeat.com/2015/04/29/everything-that-happened-at-the-2015-microsoft-build-developer-conference/).
-There's a more detailed list and link aggregation about Build 2015 [here](http://blog.cwa.me.uk/2015/04/30/the-morning-brew-1851/) and [here](http://blog.cwa.me.uk/2015/05/01/the-morning-brew-1852/).
+An exciting aspect of DevIntersection 2015 is that it's the first conference after [Build 2015](http://channel9.msdn.com/Events/Build/2015) at which Microsoft made [a number of big announcements](http://venturebeat.com/2015/04/29/everything-that-happened-at-the-2015-microsoft-build-developer-conference/).
+There's a more detailed list and link aggregation about Build 2015 [here](http://blog.cwa.me.uk/2015/04/30/the-morning-brew-1851/) and [here](http://blog.cwa.me.uk/2015/05/01/the-morning-brew-1852/) which I highly recommend.

 Here is a piece from the official event site: